Matching Algorithms for Causal Inference with Multiple Treatments: Simulations

 \subsection{Matching for $Z=10$ treatments}

-We implemented VM, FMnc, GPSnc, and COVnc for $Z=10$.
-We only included the non-caliper versions of the latter three algorithms because for $Z=5$ we observed larger bias when these algorithms were implemented with calipers.
+We implemented VM, FMnc, LGPSMnc, and COVnc for $Z=10$.
+We only included the non-caliper versions of the latter three algorithms because for $Z=5$ we observed larger biases when these algorithms were implemented with calipers.

-The $MaxMax2SB$ for sets generated using each of the four algorithms is depicted in Figure~\ref{max10}.
-The median $MaxMax2SB$ for VM is larger than the 0.20 cutoff, and only 17\% of configurations yielded $MaxMax2SB$ lower than 0.20 for VM.
-The median $MaxMax2SB$ is just above 0.20 for GPSnc.
-Comparing to configurations with $Z=3$ and $Z=5$, $MaxMax2SB$ is trending upward for GPSnc.
+The $MaxMax2SB$ for sets generated using each of the four algorithms with a first-order GPS model are depicted in Figure~\ref{max10}.
+The median $MaxMax2SB$ for VM is significantly larger than the 0.20 cutoff with only 4\% of configurations yielding $MaxMax2SB$ lower than 0.20.
+The median $MaxMax2SB$ is 0.25 and 0.27 for FMnc and LGPSMnc, respectively.
+Comparing to configurations with $Z=3$ and $Z=5$, $MaxMax2SB$ is trending upward for LGPSMnc.
 These results are similar to the results for matching on the Mahalanobis distance of the covariates for binary treatments, where the performance of matching on the Mahalanobis distance deteriorate with increasing $P$ \cite{gu-93, stuart-10}.
-For FMnc, 64\% of configurations yielded $MaxMax2SB$ below 0.20, with an interquartile range of (0.16, 0.23).
+For FMnc, 19\% of configurations yields $MaxMax2SB$ below 0.20, with an interquartile range of (0.21, 0.32).
 VM is the only algorithm that used a caliper, and it yields a median $Prop.Matched$ of 0.99.
+Similar to $Z=3$ and $Z=5$, $MaxMax2SB$ was higher overall when using a second-order GPS model (data not shown).

+Table~\ref{bP10table} shows the median $MaxMax2SB$ for different levels of $b$, $P$, and the two GPS models.
+Similar to $Z=5$, VM is more sensitive to an increase in $b$.
+For each algorithm, using either a first- or a second-order GPS model does not appear to influence $MaxMax2SB$ as much as it did for $Z\in\{3, 5\}$.
+FMnc and GPSnc have medians $MaxMax2SB\leq0.20$ only for $b=0.00$ and $P=10$, though the median $MaxMax2SB$ exceeds 0.30 only for $b\geq0.75$.

+The $MaxMax2log$ for sets generated using each of VM, FMnc, LGPSMnc, and COVnc are depicted in Figure~\ref{balance10.log}.
+Results are similar to those observed for $Z=5$, where the medians $MaxMax2log$ of VM, FMnc, and LGPSMnc are smaller when using a second-order GPS model, and the $MaxMax2log$ for LGPSMnc is the smallest.